 This can be made more extreme if they’re tall - because they tend to drop their face to be closer to yours - or if they work from a sitting position a lot - like at a desk.
-In general, and because of their habits of posture, these people usually have weak rhomboid muscles.
+In general, and because of their habits of alignment, these people usually have weak rhomboid muscles.
 Additionally, they are accustomed to excessive stress on their cervical spine.

 Your head weighs about 10-12 pounds, and keeping it upright requires an appropriate degree of muscle strength when it’s sitting nice and squarely at the top of your spine.
 If you reach forward or down at a 15 degree angle, you increase that stress as though your head weights 25-27 pounds.
 Add another 15 degrees and your cervical spine is working as though your head weighs 45 pounds.

-If you say “stand up straight” to these folks, which people have been telling them most of their lives, they’ll throw their shoulders back and push their chest out.
+If you say “stand up straight” to these folks - which people have been telling them most of their lives - they’ll throw their shoulders back and push their chest out.
 Unnatural and uncomfortable.
 We don’t want that.